1,000+ Opportunities

 1 STRATFI Notice of Opportunity – AMA Webinar (July 24) Looking to connect and collaborate to find innovative commercial solutions to accelerate U.S. defense capabilities?
 Are you interested in learning about opportunities to collaborate and engage with AFWERX?
 Join the AFWERX Portal Now!

-Based on current listing details, eligibility includes: U. S. small businesses with existing Phase II SBIR/STTR contracts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: U. S. small businesses with existing Phase II SBIR/STTR contracts.
+Confirm the full requirements in the official notice before applying.

 Operation Stonegarden (OPSG) is a federal grant program administered by FEMA through the Office of the Governor's Public Safety Office that funds enhanced border security cooperation among Customs and Border Protection (CBP), U.S. Border Patrol, and state, local, tribal, and territorial law enforcement agencies.
 The program supports joint operations to secure land and water border routes, improve intelligence sharing, and expand 287(g) screening operations within correctional facilities.
 In 2025, the national priority is Supporting Border Crisis Response and Enforcement, covering training, operational coordination, and risk management.
 Eligible expenses include operational overtime costs, staffing support for screening activities, and training programs in immigration law, civil rights protections, and 287(g) procedures.